The Cutting Edge

 6. Kershaw Launch 4

-While there is already a Launch on this list, the Kershaw Launch 4 is different enough to warrant another spot.
+While there is already a Launch on this list, the Kershaw Launch 4 is earns its own spot thanks to how unique it is.

 7. Hogue Ballista I

-The Ballista is the newest knife on this list and was named by us as one of the best new knives of 2022.
+The Ballista is the newest knife to this list and easily earned a spot as one of our best new knives of 2022.

-This new series was designed explicitly with military personnel in mind, but I argue it’s one of the best all-around EDC autos you can get.
-It has a 3.5-inch 154CM stainless steel blade in either a black or stonewashed finish.
+Originally designed with military use in mind, I’d argue it’s actually one of the most versatile EDC autos out there.
+It sports a 3.5-inch 154CM stainless steel blade available in either a black or stonewashed finish.

 See all the Ballista variations.